FedericoZanotti/CBSD-project/README.md

-# Classification and Reconstrunction of dishonest of the IADQ questionnaire
+# Classification and Reconstruction of dishonest of the IADQ questionnaire